EWA Awards

 I joined EWA one day before the deadline, and I haven’t heard back.
 What happens?

 To receive the member discount, entrants must adhere to EWA’s deadlines for membership.
+The membership deadlines are listed above in this section.

-If you’re a nonmember thinking about entering EWA and want to save money, we highly recommend joining EWA sooner rather than later.
+If you’re a nonmember thinking about entering the EWA Awards and want to save money, we highly recommend joining EWA sooner rather than later.
 At times, it takes a week for our membership coordinator to review your application, so applying with enough time for this process is important.

 What is the latest date for entering?

 All entries must be completed before 6 p.m.
 Eastern on Jan.
-8, 2025.
+7, 2026.

 Is there a limit to the number of entries I may submit?